 The Audit Committee shall also especially assist the Management Board by providing opinions on the annual accounts at both the draft and final stages.
 The Audit Committee reports back to the Management Board on any serious shortcomings identified.

-For more information about its role and composition, see the Revised Mandate of the ECDC Audit Committee
+For more information about its role and composition, see the revised Mandate of the ECDC Audit Committee

-The Audit Committee currently consists of six members of the Management Board and one member representing internal audit expertise.
+The Audit Committee currently consists of seven members of the Management Board and one member representing internal audit expertise.
 The chairperson is appointed by the Management Board.
 The current composition of the Audit Committee is: